decaylabs/moviedb/README.md

 ###Api

 Data for this is app is provided by the Open Movie Database API.
 Requests don't require a key and do contain a large set of movies and tv shows.
-Unfortunatley, the endpoint can be rather slow causing the app to occasionally "lag" especially on more obscure searches.
-Unfortunatley, there isn't a fast, widely avilable and free endpoint for this time of information.
+Unfortunately, the endpoint can be rather slow causing the app to occasionally "lag" especially on more obscure searches.
+Sadly, there isn't a fast, widely avilable and free endpoint for this time of information.

 ###Improvements